The-Ronin-Project/interop-mock-ehr/README.md

 ## Swagger/Open API when running locally
-The Swagger UI for both the Epic EHR and HAPI r4 APIs with examples for testing is available at http://localhost:8080/swagger-ui/index.html.
+The Swagger UI for both the Epic EHR and HAPI r4 APIs with examples for testing is available at http://localhost:8081/swagger-ui/index.html.
 The EHR APIs will be displayed at initial load, use the "Select a Definition" dropdown menu at the top of the page to toggle between the different APIs.

+Also available:
-The Swagger UI for the HAPI R4 APIs is also available [here](http://localhost:8080/fhir/r4/swagger-ui/index.html) and the same page is also available via an Epic-specific URL [here](http://localhost:8080/epic/api/FHIR/R4/swagger-ui/index.html).
+- The Swagger UI for the HAPI R4 APIs (  __/fhir/r4__ ): [here](http://localhost:8081/fhir/r4/swagger-ui/index.html)
+- The same page via an Epic-specific URL ( __/epic/api/fhir/r4__ ): [here](http://localhost:8081/epic/api/FHIR/R4/swagger-ui/index.html)
-The generated Open API YAML is available [here](http://localhost:8080/fhir/r4/api-docs) or [here](http://localhost:8080/epic/api/FHIR/R4/api-docs)
+- The generated Open API YAML: [HAPI R4 here](http://localhost:8081/fhir/r4/api-docs) and [Epic R4 here](http://localhost:8081/epic/api/FHIR/R4/api-docs)

-The Open API JSON for the Epic EHR APIs is available [here](http://localhost:8080/v3/api-docs/)
+- The Open API JSON for the Epic EHR APIs: [here](http://localhost:8081/v3/api-docs/)